-* If you think positive, and things go positive, you could be happy all along.
+* If you think positively, and things go positive, you could be happy all along.

-* If you think positive, and things go negative, you would be mentally strong to deal with whatever comes.
+* If you think positively, and things go negative, you would be mentally strong to deal with whatever comes.

-* If you think negative, and things turn out positive, you would have suffered for no reason.
-Sometimes, you may even feel disappointed with the positive results and are not able to enjoy them because you have already suffered in your mind.
+* If you think negatively, and things turn out positive, you would have suffered for no reason.
+Sometimes, you may even feel disappointed with the positive results and are not able to enjoy them because you feel upset with yourself for suffering for no reason.

-* If you think negative and things turn out negative then you will suffer twice, before and after the event.
+* If you think negatively and things turn out negative then you will suffer twice, before (due to anticipation) and after the event ( due to actual event).

-There is a myth that if you expect an unfavorable outcome, and things do, in fact, turn out negative, it doesn’t hurt you as much.
+Some people believe in a myth that if you expect an unfavorable outcome, and things do, in fact, turn out negative, it doesn’t hurt you as much.
 That is not true.
-You still hurt when your results are negative.
-It is not the worrying that helps to cope; it is the acceptance of what is outside your control and taking actions on the things that are in your circle of influence that helps.
+You still feel hurt when your results are negative.
+It is not the worrying that helps us cope; it is the acceptance of what is outside your control and taking action on the things that are in your influence that helps.
 Worrying usually makes it worse because it takes away your attention from what you can actually do.

 Step 3: Respond: